denny-dang/spring-22-labs/lab-6/Readme.md

 rq
 redis
 ```
-The `requirements.txt` file for generator include flask, rq and redis as we need all of these in our `generator.py` file and for our Redis server.
+The `requirements.txt` file for generator include flask, rq and redis as we need all of these in our `generator.py` file to connect and use our Redis server.

 ##### Dockerfile
 ```